|

-The house has been much extended.
-The original part
+The First Blue Ball Inn The house has been much extended.
+The original part of the house is the central portion.
+Photograph by Mike Bertram, 2006. |

-Photograph by Moses King, Summer 1895.
-From the Society’s Archives.
+The Second Blue Ball Inn Photograph by Moses King, Summer 1895.
+From the Society’s Archives. |

 References: The Blue Ball Tavern of Daylesford by Mary G. Croasdale, (TEHQ, April 1939)